What is an ETF?

 Using ETFs instead of individual stocks and bonds

-We suggest using ETFs in portfolios because we believe ETFs have various advantages.
 ETFs are a convenient and cost-effective way to diversify an asset class in a portfolio.
-So, opting for a few ETFs in a portfolio is preferable to opt for a few thousand individual stocks and bonds to achieve the same level of diversification of the portfolio.
+So, opting for a few ETFs in a portfolio is preferable to opting for a few thousand individual stocks and bonds to achieve the same level of portfolio diversification.

-Using ETFs in a portfolio is cost-effective in spite of the ETF management fees incurred for each of those ETFs.
-Savings achieved across various costs including the trading fees, bid-ask spreads and portfolio administration expenses ensure that opting for ETFs in a portfolio is cheaper than opting for thousands of individual stocks and bonds.
+Using ETFs, instead of individual stocks and bonds, in a portfolio is cost-effective despite the ETF management fees incurred for each of those ETFs.
+Investor achieves savings across various costs, including trading fees, bid-ask spreads and portfolio administration expenses.

-There are other advantages of opting for ETFs.
-For example, ETFs can be more tax efficient.
-This advantage is because of lesser realised capital gains tax incurred by the ETF issuer while managing that ETF, compared to us trying to replicate the ETF ourselves by buying and selling a large number of individual stocks.
+ETFs can also be more tax efficient.
+This advantage is because of the lesser realised capital gains tax incurred by the ETF issuer while managing that ETF, compared to us trying to replicate the ETF by buying and selling a large number of individual stocks.

 Using separate ETFs instead of a multi-asset ETF